Florida cities race to save rainbow crosswalks as the state's deadlines for removal loom

 "They can't strip away our pride and they can’t strip away our values of inclusivity,” Miami Beach Commissioner Alex Fernandez said in an interview this week.

-“When the gay community is safe, the broader community is safe as well,” he said.

 Among the first crossings to be removed was a rainbow-colored one marking the 2016 massacre outside the Pulse Nightclub in Orlando, where 49 people were killed.
 It was painted over in the middle of the night last week by work crews, angering community members.
-A Department of Transportation crew last weekend repainted it black and white a second time after opponents painted it back in rainbow colors.
-A squad of Florida Highway Patrol and Orlando Police Department officers earlier this week kept an eye on the crosswalk, even as people used chalk to color it in.
+Critics of the move restored its rainbow colors, but a Department of Transportation crew repainted it black and white last weekend.

 Removal of the Pulse crossing put the dispute in a spotlight.
 It happened several weeks after a July 1 directive from U.S. Transportation Secretary Sean Duffy, who gave the country's governors 60 days to identify what he called safety improvements.